alexreg/typer/docs/tutorial/commands/index.md

 </div>

-...It would be called like:
+...
+It would be called like:

 <div class="termy">